 I did not go to bed between when I woke Tuesday morning at 6:00 am, until Wednesday at 12:00 pm.
 I spent the entire night at the fairgrounds, waiting for the evacuation animals to show up.
 The only animal that showed up in the witching hours of the morning, however, was a fully grown female cougar who was curious as to the ruckus!
 The sheriff on duty had happened to spot her, walking just a mere 25 yards from where I was nodding off in a golf cart, and chased her off.

-It was exhaustion like I had never felt it.
+It was exhaustion like I had never felt before.

 At the end of the week, our Cowgirl 911 Facebook group had received local, regional, and even national news!
 Asked for another interview with some amazing women from a contracted Colorado news station, I was so tired that I knew I couldn’t stand through the interview.
 I plopped myself down on a large bale of hay next to our evacuation horses when the interviewer said, “Wow, I love your boots!”